uias/AutoInsetter/README.md

 ## 🚀 Usage

-AutoInsetter provides an API that you can call when required that will automatically inset content in view controller subviews to required inset values.
-It requires the following simple steps:

 ### 1) Provide a Spec

 An `AutoInsetSpec` provides the values that are required to inset the subviews, consisting of: